gold-leo/grintorrent/README.md

 # grintorrent

-grintorrent is a torrent for Grinnell College local computers.
+grintorrent is a torrent protocol and client for Grinnell College local computers.